 Maybe this could inspire you.

 As I write this post, I do have the app installed on my phone.
-But after spending cleaning up my following, became very strategic about its use, & NOT keeping it on my home screen, I have drastically cut the number of hours I spend on social media.
+But after spending cleaning up my following, becoming very strategic about its use, & NOT keeping it on my home screen, I have drastically cut the number of hours I spend on social media.
 That goes for Facebook as well.

 I’ve spent the last 2 months being very strategic and intentional about my time on social media and the platforms.
 I now use Pinterest the most for my blog growth, I only post on Instagram during intervals, and I only visit the app when I feel like engaging but briefly.